aaronallen8455/Typson/README.md

 There is also an instance of using a numeric literal as part of the path to query a particular index of an array field.

-As long as the JSON in your database was produced using the same schema that's being used for querying, then you can rest assured that your queries won't fail at runtime!
+In conclusion, as long as the JSON in your database was produced using the same schema that's being used for querying, then you can rest assured that your JSON queries won't result in runtime bugs!